-- [1] You may not take more than 30 credits of external options, nor more than 20 credits of level 2 options, in year 3. - [2] Students should consult Section 7.1 Physics [BSc, MPhys] about the choice of the more or less mathematical version of the quantum and electromagnetism courses. - [3] Mathematics and Physics The rationale for Maths/Physics students to follow Strand B are discussed in Section 7.2 Mathematics and Physics [BSc, MMath&Phys] - [4] Physics with Study in Europe students study abroad during their third year.
+[1] Students should consult Section 7.1 Physics [BSc, MPhys] about the choice of the more or less mathematical version of the quantum and electromagnetism courses.

+[2] Mathematics and Physics Maths options, and the factors restricting the Physics options, are discussed in Section 7.2 Mathematics and Physics [BSc, MMath&Phys] [3] Physics with Study in Europe students study abroad during their third year.
 Students are required to produce a year abroad report.

 Students with an option or options choose from the following courses and are responsible for checking that they fulfil any course pre-requisites.
-Students can take courses with a one hour clash as agreed by the Year Tutor and Programme Director.
-Please fill out the form which needs to be signed by the Year Tutor and Programme Director.